globalw/ragflow/docs/references/faq.md

 ![topn](https://github.com/infiniflow/ragflow/assets/93570324/7ec72ab3-0dd2-4cff-af44-e2663b67b2fc)

-### 9. How to upgrade RAGFlow?
+### 9. How to upgrade Tessi ai.?

-You can upgrade RAGFlow to either the dev version or the latest version:
+You can upgrade Tessi ai. to either the dev version or the latest version:

 - Dev versions are for developers and contributors.
 They are published on a nightly basis and may crash because they are not fully tested.
 We cannot guarantee their validity and you are at your own risk trying out latest, untested features.
 - The latest version refers to the most recent, officially published release.
 It is stable and works best with regular users.

-To upgrade RAGFlow to the dev version:
+To upgrade Tessi ai. to the dev version:

 1. Pull the latest source code
    ```bash
    cd ragflow
    git pull
    ```
-2. If you used `docker compose up -d` to start up RAGFlow server:
+2. If you used `docker compose up -d` to start up Tessi ai. server:
    ```bash
    docker pull infiniflow/ragflow:dev
    ```
    ```bash
    docker compose up ragflow -d
    ```
-3. If you used `docker compose -f docker-compose-CN.yml up -d` to start up RAGFlow server:
+3. If you used `docker compose -f docker-compose-CN.yml up -d` to start up Tessi ai. server:
    ```bash
    docker pull swr.cn-north-4.myhuaweicloud.com/infiniflow/ragflow:dev
    ```